Today, I’m revealing nine of my very best tricks for soothing a fussy baby that you probably haven’t heard everywhere else.

 Once in a while, she will forget that she was upset.

 This tactic doesn’t usually work as a stand-alone, but I can follow up with another soothing technique once she is a bit calmer.

 Tip #3.
 Change Your Environment

-Even if it meant just stepping outside of my apartment for a couple of minutes (looking like the casualty of a circus train wreck) for a walk around the outside of the building, my baby usually appreciated the fresh air and would seem renewed when we went back inside.
+Even if it meant just stepping outside of my apartment for a couple of minutes for a walk around the outside of the building, my baby usually appreciated the fresh air and would seem renewed when we went back inside.